joshdewhurst/dora-client/README.md

 4. add `JWT_SECRET="[SECRET_KEY_HERE]"` in the `.env`
 5. Run `nodemon` to start server
 ---
+## Tech Stack Used
+- JavaScript
+- Express
+- Tailwind
+- MongoDB and Mongoose
+- Node.js
+- JWT
+- Bcrypt for Node.js
+- React

+d'ora is a `react` based Node.js application.
+The backend of our project `d'ora Server` uses Express.js along with a noSQL database called `mongoDB'. `d'ora Client` uses `axios` to connect with an API and gather information on songs and artist, which the user can interact with.
+Javascript is used throughout server and client sides.
+EJS (Embedded JavaScript Templating) and Tailwind are both used to design the interface that the user inteacts with.
+JWT(JSON Web Token) is used to protect a users data and authenticate them.
 # API

 We will using the [last.fm API](https://www.last.fm/api) at the moment.